sabdulmajid/ml-etf-rebalancer/README.md

 # ML-Powered ETF Rebalancer

 A machine learning system for sector ETF allocation and automated portfolio rebalancing.
+You can access the live website [here](https://etf-rebalancer.streamlit.app/)!

 ## Overview

 This project uses machine learning to predict sector ETF performance and automatically rebalance a portfolio based on those predictions.
-The system is fully automated with GitHub Actions and hosted on Streamlit.
+The system is hosted on [Streamlit](https://etf-rebalancer.streamlit.app/).

 ## Features